nk56399/MIST4610-Project1-Group-8/README.md

 Question: Which customers placed orders but have not made any payments?

 Query 2 allows managers to identify customers who have placed orders but have not yet made any payments.
-By comparing the Order and Payment tables, the query finds all customers linked to existing orders that do not appear in the payment records.
+By comparing the Orders and Payment tables, the query finds all customers linked to existing s that do not appear in the payment records.
 Listing the results by last and first name makes it easy for staff to locate and contact the appropriate customers for resolution.

-Managerial Justification: Allows managers to monitor unpaid orders and follow up for overdue payments.
+Managerial Justification: Allows managers to monitor unpaid s and follow up for overdue payments.